Writing a Vacation Rental Business Plan

 - Do you have the financial capacity to start a business?

-This is also the opportune moment to check out any existing competitors (you can do this using listing sites like HomeAway and Airbnb), in order to discover if the market can support your business.
+You may also want to use a short-term rental income calculator to estimate how much money you can expect to make at the end of the month.
+Lastly, now is the opportune moment to check out the competition on websites like Airbnb or Vrbo, in order to discover if the market can support your business.
 There are a few things you should consider about your competitors.
 For example:

 - Do they have their own websites?